oratakashi/oratakashi/README.md

 Im just a software enginering, and Stay anonim, and Stay Think different is my motto, user never know who a author created a apps,

-- 🔭 I’m currently working on a Agree by Telkom Indonesia as a Android Developer
+- 🔭 I’m currently working on a Telkom Indonesia as a Android Developer
 - 🌱 I’m currently learning Swift
 - 💬 Ask me about Kotlin, Java and PHP